Snowflake-Labs/sfquickstarts/site/sfguides/src/dcdf_incremental_processing/dcdf_incremental_processing.md

                 and o_orderdate  < :l_end_dt
         )
 ```
 6. Now let's look at the *"merge"* statement.
-In the *"select"* statement below, the l_deduped CTE and l_tgt CTE are joined together with a left join to identify the rows that are in line_item_stg table that might not in the permanent table or where the hash_diff is different and the modified date is after what is already in the table.
+In the *"select"* statement below, the l_deduped CTE and l_tgt CTE are joined together with a left join to identify the rows that are in the LINE_ITEM_STG table that might not be in the LINE_ITEM table; or where the hash_diff is different and the modified date is after what already exists in the table.
 ``` sql
 -- Merge Pattern
     --